The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 </BODY>

-Testing in variety of browsers and operating systems is an accepted best practice.
+Testing in a variety of browsers and operating systems is an accepted best practice.
 Here are some recommended combinations.

 Screen Reader Function | JAWS Command | NVDA Command |